-Multiple studies suggest that eating a Mediterranean-style diet may help contribute to a longer life, aid in weight control and cut the risk of cardiovascular disease.
+Multiple studies suggest that eating a Mediterranean-style diet may help contribute to a longer life, aid in weight control and cut the risk of heart disease.

 Mediterranean diet 101

-You don't have to live on a Greek island to appreciate this wholesome meal plan.
+You don't have to come from the Mediterranean to appreciate this wholesome meal plan.
 Here are the basics:

 - Base your diet around plant-based foods, such as vegetables, fruits, whole grains, nuts and seeds.
 These provide hearty doses of antioxidants, loads of fiber and other vitamins and minerals that can help ward off disease.

 - Eat moderate amounts of fish and poultry, and less red meat.
-And consume moderate amounts of dairy products.
+Choose dairy products that are low-fat or fat-free.

 - Use spices and herbs to flavor foods rather than salt.

-And remember that just because fats like olive oil and nuts are healthy, it does not give you license to eat them with abandon.
+And remember that just because fats such as olive oil and nuts are healthy, it does not give you license to eat them with abandon.
 These foods are still high in total calories.
-For adults, keep total fat intake to about 30 percent of total calories, which comes to about 65 grams on a 2,000-calorie meal plan.

 Switching to a Mediterranean way of eating is not only delicious, it's easy, too.
-Here are some suggestions for how to make the switch:
+Here are some suggestions to help you make the switch: